The slice spectral sequence of a $C_4$-equivariant height-4 Lubin-Tate theory: Higher Differentials II: the Norm

-To show that this is not zero, we multiply the predicted differential on $u_{4\lambda}a_\sigma$ by $\done^9u_{8\sigma} a_{5\lambda}$ (and use the Leibniz rule) to bring it to the integer-graded part of the slice spectral sequence:
+To show that this class is not zero, we multiply the predicted differential on $u_{4\lambda}a_\sigma$ by $\done^9u_{8\sigma} a_{5\lambda}$ (a permanent cycle) to bring it to the integer graded part of the slice spectral sequence: